Orthopedic Center of Florida (OCF) Foot and Ankle Fellowship

 Program Summary/Training Goals:

-• The program is designed to provide the fellow with additional clinical and surgical exposure to complex foot and ankle trauma and workman’s comp experience, sports injuries, adult and pediatric planus and cavus foot reconstruction, advanced ankle arthroscopy, and diabetic limb salvage.
+• Fellowship program provides the fellow with clinical and surgical exposure to a wide variety of conditions.
+Conditions include complex foot and ankle trauma, workman’s compensation injuries, sports injuries, adult and adolescent deformity reconstruction, advanced ankle arthroscopic procedures, minimal incision surgery, in-office surgery, and miscellaneous foot and ankle conditions.

-• The fellow will have exposure to “hands on” patient care including pre-operative, intra-operative and post-operative management of surgical patients.
+• The fellow will gain exposure to “hands on” patient care including pre-operative, intra-operative and post-operative management of surgical patients as well as a fellow run clinic.

 • Fellow will be responsible for independently taking foot call, foot/ankle trauma call, and be available for group call for rounding on hospital patients.

-• The fellow will be given opportunity to develop practice management skills and foster their own treatment style under the guidance of an experienced foot and ankle surgeon in a multispecialty orthopaedic practice.
+• The fellow will develop billing and practice management skills and foster their own treatment style under the guidance of an experienced foot and ankle surgeon in a multispecialty orthopedic practice.

-• Additional rotations available in general orthopaedics, pain management and physiatry.
+• Additional rotations are made available in general orthopedics, pain management and physiatry per request.

-• The fellow will have the opportunity to attend advanced courses and conferences of their choice (within their budget allocation) to aid in the development of knowledge and surgical skills.
+• The fellow will have the opportunity to attend advanced courses and conferences of their choice (within their budget allocation).

-• ABFAS Board qualification is required for this program.
+• ABFAS Board qualification is a requirement for this program.

 Post Graduate Fellows History: